-Rush ensconced once again to Le Studio in Quebec with Terry Brown, to record their eight studio album, Moving Pictures.
-"Tom Sawyer" kicks off the album, and continuing the trend from the previous record, offers another slice of radio-friend prog rock.
+Rush ensconced themselves once again at Le Studio in Quebec with Terry Brown to record their eighth studio album, Moving Pictures.
+"Tom Sawyer" kicks off; and continuing the trend from the previous record, offers another radio-friendly slice of prog rock.
 Geddy Lee's synthesizers accent the track, which features another of Alex Lifeson's firebrand guitar solos.
-“Red Barchetta” follows, a tale of a Ferrari roadster, and winds its course in expert fashion.
-The instrumental YYZ takes its name from the airport code for Toronto, but musically it's all Rush, featuring their brand of tight, complex hard rock.
-"Limelight" was the second single from the album and features one of Neil Peart's classic lyrics, dealing with the band's new found fame.
-Clocking in at eleven minutes, the two parts of “The Camera Eye" opens the second side in epic fashion, while the ensuing "Witch Hunt" takes a while to get going.
-While the album reached No. 1 in their native Canada, the album would reach No. 3 on both sides of the Atlantic, earning quadruple platinum status in the US.
-The album sports a triple entendre courtesy of long-time Rush artist Hugh Syme.
-Rush immediately leaped on tour following the albums release, recording material for their next release.
-Exit...Stage Left.
-Also released in 1981, it features those recordings plus one side record on the previous Permanent Waves tour and bookends another period of work for the band.
-On subsequent albums Rush would further embrace synthesizer technology and also part with long-standing producer Brown.
-Success however, never quite as acute as it was here.
+The tale of a Ferrari roadster, "Red Barchetta," follows, and winds its course in expert fashion.
+The instrumental "YYZ" takes its name from the airport code for Toronto; but musically it's all Rush, featuring their brand of tight, complex hard rock.
+"Limelight" was the second single from the album and features Neil Peart's classic lyric of the band's newfound fame.
+Along with "Tom Sawyer," it entered the UK Top 10.
+Clocking in at 11 minutes, the two-parter "The Camera Eye" opens the second side in epic fashion, while the ensuing "Witch Hunt" takes a while to get going.
+The album's cover sports a triple entendre of "moving pictures," courtesy of long-time artist Hugh Syme.
+Though the album reached No. 1 in their native Canada, the album would peak at No. 3 on both sides of the Atlantic and earn quadruple-platinum status in the US.
+Rush immediately leaped on tour to support the album, recording material for their next release along the way.
+Exit...Stage Left, also released in 1981, features those recordings, plus one side recorded on the previous Permanent Waves tour.
+On subsequent albums, Rush would further embrace synthesizer technology, and also part with long-standing producer Brown.
+Success, however, would never be more acute than it was here.

-The final album from Soft Machine was written by Karl Jenkins and produced by Mike Thorne (who produced Wire's trailblazing initial trio of albums).
-The title refers to a medieval land of plenty, and plenty of diverse tracks is what we got.
-Released in 1981, it was well past Soft Machine's sell by date - their previous studio album was 1976's Softs, and a live album was recorded a few years later.
-Joining Jenkins and John Marshall are a stellar cast: Jack Bruce, Allan Holdsworth and Alan Parker, John Taylor, Ray Warleigh and Dick Morrissey, but it's also the only album from the band to feature string arrangements.
-What about the music?
-Well, I haven't followed Sir Karl Jenkins career to mega-stardom, but here he moves between what I suppose would become his new agey-ness, a good measure of disco-era cheeze-whiz funk (with strings of course!), some Oldfield-like minimalism, and maybe even a tinsy-tiny hint of the Softs of old (some nice blowing towards the end of the record).
-Holdsworth makes his mark on Sly Monkey, but I still can't believe how much the opener sounds like Supertramp!
-It's a strange record, not that it's difficult to listen to or digest, but one that ultimately has no time nor place; Soft Machine?
+Written by Karl Jenkins, Soft Machine's final record was produced by Mike Thorne, who also had just produced Wire's trailblazing trilogy of art-rock albums for the Harvest label.
+The record's title refers to a medieval land of plenty, and plenty of diverse tracks is what the album holds.
+Released in 1981, Land of Cockayne arrived well past Soft Machine's sell-by date; their previous studio album was 1976's Softs, with a live album recorded and released the following year.
+However, joining Jenkins and drummer John Marshall were an A-list of guests: Jack Bruce, Allan Holdsworth, Alan Parker, John Taylor, Ray Warleigh and Dick Morrissey.
+It's also the only album from the band to feature string arrangements.
+But what about the music?
+Composed entirely by Jenkins, he moves between new agey-ness, a good measure of disco-era funk (with strings, of course), some Oldfield-like minimalism and a tiny hint of the Softs of old (there's some nice blowing toward the end of the record).
+Holdsworth makes his mark on "Sly Monkey," but I still can't believe how much the opener "Over ‘n' Above" sounds like Supertramp!
+It's a strange record; not that it's difficult to listen to or digest, but it's one that ultimately has no time or place.
+Soft Machine?
 Not really.
 New Age?
 Maybe.
-Rock-n-roll?
+Rock ‘n' roll?
 Certainly not.
 1981?
 Really!?
-Well, it sank with little trace, and apart from a week-long residency in 1984 at Ronnie Scotts, this remains the Soft Machine's final coda.
-What a long strange trip it had been!
+Well, it opened to little fanfare; and apart from a week-long residency in 1984 at Ronnie Scott's, the album remains Soft Machine's final coda.

 Early in 1981, drummer and vocalist Phil Collins released his debut solo album, Face Value.
-Featuring the single "In The Air Tonight b/w The Roof is Leaking”, it was a massive success, reaching the top of the charts and launching Collins to superstar status through out the 80s.
-Collins brought engineer Hugh Padgham along when Genesis reconvened at their studio in Surrey to record their eleventh studio album, Abacab.
-A play on the arrangement of the track and album, “Abacab" opens the album presenting a different Genesis.
-Sparser, with a reliance on synthesizers, there's a simplicity to the sound that belies the band's artistry-laid past.
-Harsh drums, big synth lines, and an almost jam-like ending still contain an edge, but are light years from the band just a few years earlier.
-“No Reply At All” was a massive hit, complete with horns from Earth, Wind & Fire.
-Tony Bank's "Me & Sarah Jane" and like Mike Rutherford's "Like It Or Not” have that sound that reaches back a little into the band's past, but “Keep It Dark" lumbers over Collin's plodding drums.
-“Dodo” and “Lurker” similarly offer a hard edge, but Collin's "Man On The Corner”, despite a sympathetic arrangement, is of the new era.
-Abacab, released in September, was a success on both sides of the Atlantic, reaching No. 1 again in the UK, and No. 7 in the US.
-It also serves as the dividing line between the Genesis of the 70s and that of the new decade.
-Following the the albums release, the band embarked on a world-wide tour, culminating in the double-album Three Sides Live in 1982.
-The tour was the first to feature Vari-Lite technology, something the band's investment helped create.
-For the next few years, Genesis would reign supreme, with further platinum No. 1 albums, numerous hit singles, and the runaway success of Collin's solo career, at least until the 90s, when a reappraisal began.
+Featuring the single "In the Air Tonight" b/w "The Roof is Leaking," it was a huge success, reaching the top of the UK and US charts, and launching Collins to superstar status during the 80s and early 90s.
+It was Collins then that brought engineer Hugh Padgham along when Genesis reconvened at their Farm Studio in Surrey to record their 11th studio album, Abacab.
+A play on the arrangement of the title track, "Abacab" opens, revealing an altogether different Genesis: sparser, and with a reliance on synthesizers, there's a simplicity to the sound here that belies the band's artistry-laden past.
+Harsh drums, big synth lines and an almost jam-like ending still contain an edge, but the music is light years from the band's progressive rock of the 70s.
+Only Tony Banks's "Me and Sarah Jane" and Mike Rutherford's "Like It or Not" ever so gently reach back towards the band's previous work.
+"Keep It Dark" lumbers over Collins's plodding drums, while "Dodo / Lurker" and "Who Dunnit?" similarly offer a rough edge.
+Collins's "Man on The Corner," built over a chirping drum pattern, is firmly of the new era.
+In fact, the band recorded enough material for a double-album during the sessions, but relinquished what they deemed too similar to their past to b-sides and elsewhere.
+Complete with horns from Earth, Wind & Fire, the R&B of "No Reply at All" b/w "Naminanu" was a huge hit, rising to No. 2 in the US.
+Released in September, the album too was a success on both sides of the Atlantic, reaching No. 1 in the UK and No. 7 in the US.
+It also serves as the dividing line between the Genesis of the 70s, and the Genesis of the new era.
+Following the album's release, the band embarked on a worldwide tour, culminating in the double-album Three Sides Live in 1982.
+In the US, the fourth side contained tracks from the 3x3 EP, while the UK version included live material from their 70s repertoire.
+The tour was the first to feature Vari-Lite technology, one that the band's investment helped create.
+For the next few years, Genesis would reign supreme in popular music, with further platinum and No. 1 albums, numerous hit singles and the runaway success of Collins's solo career—at least until the early 90s, when the reappraisal began.

-The album was released to near unanimous acclaim, reaching No. 19 in the UK charts.
-An appearance at London's Rainbow Theatre in December even saw former colleagues Nik Turner and Robert Calvert take to the stage.
-Two further albums appeared in 1982 on RCA/Active: the more electronic-natured Church of Hawkwind was released in May, while Choose Your Masques came out in October.
-Hawkwind would then sign to Flicknife Records, releasing a number of albums that consisted of live recordings, demos and other detrita, including the Hawkwind, Friends and Relations series (heir apparent to Brock's mail-order only Weird Tapes).
-It would not be until 1985 that the band released a "proper" studio album, the epic saga The Chronicle Of The Black Sword.
-With Brock in the captain's chair, Hawkwind would soldier on through the 80s, with numerous lineups and personnel changes, experimenting with new musical directions, yet defying fate and fortune and continue until this very day.
+Hawkwind headlined Glastonbury Festival in June, and in a bizarre twist of fate, none other than Ginger Baker was co-headliner!
+The band had recovered from the debacle with their former drummer and regrouped around Dave Brock, Huw Lloyd-Langton and Harvey Bainbridge—the latter now sharing keyboard duties with Brock.
+Martin Griffin, previously a member of Ark and the Hawklords, returned on drums, as did poet Michael Moorcock (absent during most of the Robert Calvert era).
+Recorded in the summer of 1981 at Kingsley Ward's Rockfield Studios for his RCA-distributed Active label, Sonic Attack would be Hawkwind's 11th studio record in as many years.
+The album opens with a rehash of "Sonic Attack" and its familiar lyric, which dates to the Space Ritual days.
+But the Lloyd-Langton-penned "Rocky Paths" points to the band's new sound for the early 80s: the so-called "heavy metal years."
+Hawkwind's music is firmly riff-driven, pulsing over a click-track steady rhythm with sequencers and synths galore.
+Lloyd-Langton adds his proficient lead guitar, bending more than a few notes.
+Moorcock takes a vocal for his "Coded Languages," and Brock's "Angels of Death" (also the album's single) and "Streets of Fire" follow suit.
+Both of Brock's tracks highlight the driving rhythm that Hawkwind had perfected over the past decade.
+The album was released to near unanimous acclaim, reaching No. 19 on the UK charts.
+An appearance at London's Rainbow Theatre in December even saw former colleagues Nik Turner and Robert Calvert take the stage.
+Two further albums appeared in 1982 on RCA/Active: The more electronic Church of Hawkwind was released in May, while Choose Your Masques came out in October.
+Hawkwind would then sign to Flicknife Records, releasing several albums that consisted of live recordings, demos and other detritus—including the Hawkwind, Friends and Relations series (heir apparent to Brock's mail-order only Weird Tapes).
+However, it wouldn't be until 1985 that the band released a proper studio album: the epic saga The Chronicle Of The Black Sword.
+With Brock in the captain's chair, Hawkwind would soldier on through the 80s amind numerous lineup and personnel changes and continue to experiment with new musical directions; defying fate and fortune, Hawkwind continue to this day.